zhousarah/azure-compute-docs/articles/impact-reporting/OnboardToImpactRP.md

 1. Under this tab, filter for `Microsoft.Impact` in the `type` section
 ![image](images/preview.png)
 1. Click on `Allow Impact Reporting` feature and register
-1. After approval, please go to `Resource providers`, search for `Microsoft.Impact` and register
+1. After approval, go to `Resource providers`, search for `Microsoft.Impact` and register

-Once your request is approved, you will have the ability to report Impact to your Azure workloads.
+Once your request is approved, you be able to report Impact to your Azure workloads.

 ## Report Using Managed Identity

 ### Grant Required Permissions

-The principal reporting impacts needs to have the `Impact Reporter` Azure built-in role at the tenant, subscription, resource group, or resource level.
+The principal reporting impacts must have the `Impact Reporter` Azure built-in role at the tenant, subscription, resource group, or resource level.
 This role provides the following actions:

 ```text
 "Microsoft.Impact/WorkloadImpacts/*",